-The College makes no guarantee of acceptance of transfer coursework until an evaluation of the official transcript has been completed.
+Lake Michigan College (LMC or the College) makes no guarantee of acceptance of transfer coursework until an evaluation of the official transcript has been completed.
 Students who wish to have an evaluation completed must submit an admission application.

-Transfer credit is awarded only from an official transcript, sent directly to LMC from the sending institution or a third-party service on behalf of the sending institution; both paper and electronic copies are acceptable.
-Official transcripts in a sealed envelope may be accepted from the student so long as the seal is not broken; however, the Registrar's Office reserves the right to make a final determination as to the authenticity of an official transcript which has passed through the hands of the student.
+Transfer credit is awarded only from an official transcript, sent directly to LMC from the transfer institution or a third-party service on behalf of the transfer institution; both paper and electronic copies are acceptable.
+Official transcripts in a sealed envelope may be accepted from the student so long as the seal is not broken; however, the Registrar's Office reserves the right to make a final determination as to the authenticity of an official transcript that has passed through the hands of the student.

-Only those credits earned at postsecondary institutions accredited by one of the regional accrediting agencies, as named below, will be considered for transfer.
-Coursework completed at a postsecondary institution outside the U.S. must be evaluated by an approved third-party evaluation service.
-The service will determine if the institution holds the equivalent of regional accreditation, whether the equivalent of a U.S. degree or certificate was earned and will provide a general list of coursework completed.
+Only those credits earned at postsecondary institutions accredited by accrediting agencies recognized by the Department of Education will be considered for transfer.
+Coursework completed at a postsecondary institution outside the U.S. must be evaluated by an approved independent international credential evaluation service.
+The service will determine if the institution holds the equivalent of accreditation, whether the equivalent of a U.S. degree or certificate was earned and will provide a general list of coursework completed.
 The evaluation will be used to determine whether or not transfer credit can be awarded.